paladium/computer-science-course/05-Files-Git/1-Json.md

 Do the same update, but for the available stock field.

-## Homework - Make a simple telegram clone
+## Homework - Make a simple telegram clone.
+Deadline - 1 week
 You should have two files: accounts.json and messages.json.
 Accounts.json will store the user accounts: username and password and allow the users to register.

 Messages.json will store the messages sent from user to user.